ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-27-the-life-cycle-of-an-etc-transaction/index.md

 If a transaction has very low fees or if there is a lot of traffic in the network it may take longer.

-Once transactions are processed, users may check if they were included into the network by going to an ETC  block explorer such as [Blockscout](https://blockscout.com/etc/mainnet/).
+Once transactions are processed, users may check if they were included in the network by going to an ETC block explorer such as [Blockscout](https://blockscout.com/etc/mainnet/).

 In the image above you may see a sample transaction on Blockscout, the main ETC explorer.
 You may check it out by going to the following link: